fiona-p/lp-workflow-challenge-prototype/docs/adr/task1.md

 You can view the detailed Google Sheet structure here:
 [Google Sheet Structure Documentation](/docs/adr/googleSheetStructure.md)

 Here is a link to an example Google Sheet:
 [Example Google Sheet](https://docs.google.com/spreadsheets/d/1O1_HiT9m0oKcRss_ZCx58W5wjwU486WA2UMyDCcSzxA/edit?usp=sharing)

+**_To keep this page open, please open the link in a new tab (e.g., right-click and select "Open in new tab")_**

 ---